-Britain's Got Talent series 11 started with a bang as viewers were moved to tears and full of praise on social media for the first round of acts.
+Britain's Got Talent series 11 has started with a bang.
+Viewers have been moved to tears and full of praise on social media for the first round of acts, including dancers, child magicians and jaw-dropping singers.

 The latest batch of talented individuals are trying to emulate the success of 2016 winner, Household Cavalry corporal-turned-magician Richard Jones.